Posted 01/28/2020 18:01:27

 At the end, as well as beginning of a year, I like to reflect on what has happened, and think about what might be.
 We are such a strange species, who kill each other wantonly but also go to great lengths to prevent death by other means: on the same day some are plotting war and violent acts, others are racing to protect against outbreak of disease.
 There is much dichotomy and contradiction associated with human existence, much that causes pain and sorrow, and much which brings pleasure and joy.
 Sometimes we experience these things all at the same time.
 What follows is a brief account of some of the more pleasureable/painful/joyful/sorrowful moments in my life in 2019.

-JANUARY – Spent a week in complete solitude and silence, in a house on a mountaintop, working on a writing project.
-I shouldn’t say complete.
-I shared space and near complete silence with Lucy the dog, whose human parents were away on a trip.
+JANUARY – Spent a week in complete silence and solitude, in a house on a mountaintop, working on a writing project.
+Well, I shouldn’t say complete.
+I did talk on the phone to my husband and shared space and near complete silence with Lucy the dog, whose human parents were away on a trip.
 Together, Lucy, who comports herself and is regarded by humans as a princess, and I, her temporary but devoted guardian, survived two back-to-back ice storms.
 Thankfully, I didn't need to drive anywhere, and the house never lost power, leaving Lucy and me free to completely enjoy our transformed environs.
 Early the morning after the storms passed, we ventured out into the silent silver forest, into a fairytale kingdom.
 The sun rose, and gently but persistently stretched light across the landscape.
 When the light reached the forest, it worked a spell: Every tree on the mountain turned into finely cut crystal, sparkling, dazzling with ten million rainbow facets.
 I’m usually an inept photographer, didn’t want to snap a picture anyway; didn't want to interrupt that brief moment of rare beauty by attempting to capture it with anything other than my senses.
 Lucy and I returned to the house in a state of enchantment.
 We went inside and shook off the cold.
 I fed the fire in the little wood stove; fed Lucy a treat; made a cup of tea.
 Lucy settled down for a long winter’s nap; I wrote up a storm!
 Dark!—light!—fire!—ice!

 SEPTEMBER - Was privileged to be part of a team which presented to the public a history of voting in our county.
 The program was called All Souls to the Polls and it was well attended and well received.
 The committee is continuing its work in 2020, with more ambitious goals.